axcasella/fsc_blockchain_microservice/README.md

 ## Try it out

-To start up the microservice server, run the following commands:
+To start up the microservice server in local machine, run the following commands:

 ```
 npm install
-npm run start
+npm run server
 ```

 The microserver APIs will not work without a blockchain network.